wmonecke/react-native-collapsible/README.md

 # react-native-collapsible

-_Animated collapsible component for React Native using the Animated API_
+_Animated collapsible component for React Native using the Reanimated API_

 Pure JavaScript, supports dynamic content heights and components that is aware of its `collapsed` state (good for toggling arrows etc).